salfedev/tdd_coverage/README.md

 - Using inconsistent naming conventions for test data

 # Easy structure for tests:
-- Arrange: set up the test, with a title that describes the your intent
+- Arrange: set up the test, with a title that describes your intent
 - Act: execute the code under test
 - Assert: verify the expected results